-L-theanine also increases the production of GABA, and GABA has anti-anxiety and anti-stress properties, which further reinforce the calming benefits of L-theanine.
-Possibly related to the anti-stress effects, studies have also shown that L-theanine can improve focus and alertness while you remain relaxed, and attenuate high blood pressure resulting from stress.
+L-Theanine also increases the production of GABA, and GABA has anti-anxiety and anti-stress properties, which further reinforce its calming benefits.
+Possibly related to the anti-stress effects, studies have also shown that L-Theanine can improve focus and alertness while you remain relaxed, and attenuate high blood pressure resulting from stress.

 The relationship between stress and cognition is well documented, and it’s something you experience in your daily life.
 When you’re stressed or anxious, it’s difficult to focus, your mind wonders, and your concentration deteriorates.
-Since L-theanine seems to inhibit stress and anxiety, it’s no wonder that recent studies have suggested that L-theanine can improve cognition and focus.
+Since L-Theanine seems to inhibit stress and anxiety, it’s no wonder that recent studies have suggested that it can improve cognition and focus.

-Since L-theanine helps to reduce feelings of stress while increasing feelings of relaxation, it’s no wonder that studies show that L-theanine can lead to easier, more restful sleep.
+Since L-Theanine helps to reduce feelings of stress while increasing feelings of relaxation, it’s no wonder that studies show that it can lead to easier, more restful sleep.

-At this point, you’re probably noticing there’s a theme here: L-theanine’s ability to reduce stress and anxiety leads to a variety of other benefits that are connected to how our body reacts to stress.
+At this point, you’re probably noticing there’s a theme here: L-Theanine’s ability to reduce stress and anxiety leads to a variety of other benefits that are connected to how our body reacts to stress.
 This is also true for those suffering from schizophrenia since their symptoms are also brought on by heightened stress and anxiety.
-The reduction in stress than L-theanine provides may help to reduce the symptoms of the disease.
+The reduction in stress that L-Theanine provides may help to reduce the symptoms of the disease.

-Further still, the benefits of L-theanine aren’t limited to humans, either.
-Dogs and cats can also benefit from L-theanine, and pet lovers who have particularly anxious and highly stressed pets consider it to be heaven-sent.
-One study that examined a group of cats response when given L-theanine found that their stress-related symptoms were reduced with L-theanine dosage.
+Further still, the benefits aren’t limited to humans, either.
+Dogs and cats can also benefit from L-Theanine, and pet lovers who have particularly anxious and highly stressed pets consider it to be heaven-sent.
+One study that examined a group of cats response when found that their stress-related symptoms were reduced with L-Theanine doses.

-Since it’s virtually impossible to take in a meaningful amount of L-theanine from natural sources, those looking to unlock the powerful benefits of L-theanine must incorporate a supplement into their routine.
+Since it’s virtually impossible to take in a meaningful amount of L-Theanine from natural sources, those looking to unlock its powerful benefits must incorporate a supplement into their routine.

-The list below has some general guidelines for different L-theanine daily dosages.
+The list below has some general guidelines for different daily dosages:

 - L-Theanine dosage for anxiety: 300-900mg

-L-theanine has been studied extensively, and it’s safe when consumed at standard dosage, and it isn’t habit-forming.
-Side effects of L-theanine include headaches, dizziness, or nausea.
+L-Theanine has been studied extensively, and it’s safe when consumed at standard dosage, and it isn’t habit-forming.
+Side effects include headaches, dizziness, or nausea.
 These side effects are quite rare, and if present, they’re usually only seen with higher doses.
-If you experience these symptoms, reduce your dosage, or stop taking L-theanine entirely.
+If you experience these symptoms, reduce your dosage, or stop taking L-Theanine entirely.

-When it comes to L-theanine for pets, Dr. Heidi Lobprise, DVM recommends preparing for any stress-inducing episodes like fireworks, parties, or car rides, by providing a dosage twelve hours and two hours before the activity.
+When it comes pets, Dr. Heidi Lobprise, DVM recommends preparing for any stress-inducing episodes like fireworks, parties, or car rides, by providing one dose twelve hours and another dose two hours before the activity.

 Dosage Notes for Beginners